matthewhuntt/sleeper-fantasy-simulation/README.md

   2. Find the list of remaining matchups
   3. Forecast the results of the reamining matchups
   4. Tabulate the results and determine the probability that each team ranks in the top 6
+  5. Visualize the results

 Steps 1 and 2 are accomplished easily by connecting to the Sleeper (our fantasy football platform) API.

-For the more difficult problem of step 3, I settled on the following approach:
+For the more difficult problem of steps 3 and 4, I settled on the following approach:

   1. For each team in the league, take the points scored in their last n=5 games as events
   2. Construct a normal distribution using these games